Strategy ONE

 By default, the dataset and column descriptions are shown.
 When you hide the descriptions, as shown below, only the object names are shown; this allows you to focus on the objects more easily.

-A universal bot (multiple bots combined into a single intelligent assistant) displays descriptions for the bots rather than datasets and columns.
-When you hide the descriptions, only the bot names are shown.
+A universal agent (multiple agents combined into a single intelligent assistant) displays descriptions for the agents rather than datasets and columns.
+When you hide the descriptions, only the agent names are shown.

-1. Create a new bot or open an existing bot and click the Edit icon in the upper right.
+1. Create a new bot or open an existing agent and click the Edit icon in the upper right.

 2. Click the Data panel .